 Swirl Tube Heat Exchanger

 The Wood Gun heat exchanger consists of an array of inner firetubes (or single inner firetube) inside a large outside tube.
 In all cases, the large outside tube features a swirl chamber.
 The swirl chamber funnels exhaust, and causes it to swirl around the tube.
-This swirling motion is accompanied by an increase in velocity while increasing contact time with the heat exchange surfaces versus straight through design..
+This swirling motion is accompanied by an increase in velocity.
+Because the gases are traveling in a corkscrew motion around the chamber, contact time with the heat exchange surfaces is improved versus a straight through design.
 Higher velocity contributes to a self-cleaning effect, a key feature of the design.
 The ash contained in the exhaust stream serves as a scouring agent.

 This heat exchanger design pairs well with the high combustion efficiency that comes from utilizing gasification by combining it with great thermal capture.
 This thermal capture efficiency shows up in very low stack temperatures.
 The Alternate Heating Systems Wood Gun™ boiler will often have stack temperatures that are under 300° Fahrenheit.
 With such low stack temperatures, it is common to see exhaust gases condense to visible water vapor shortly after exiting the chimney (see below).
 Note the "condensation gap"; as the gases exit the chimney, the water vapor is at first invisible.
 After it condenses, it can then be seen.
 The smaller the gap between exiting the chimney and becoming visible, the cooler the vapor (or surrounding air).
 If there is no visible steam, then the gases contain enough heat energy to disperse before becoming visible.
 A chimney venting into warmer, drier air will be less likely to show steam, because the vapor disperses before it can condense and be seen.